 Going off-grid is a great way to meet your energy needs if you live in a remote location, want to be energy independent, save money on monthly utility bills, and live a sustainable lifestyle.
-Although off-grid solar used to be cost prohibitive due to the high cost of batteries and inverters, the cost of those technologies continue to drop and efficiency continues to rise, making off-grid more feasible for more individuals.
+Although off grid solar system used to be cost prohibitive due to the high cost of batteries and inverters, the cost of those technologies continue to drop and efficiency continues to rise, making off-grid more feasible for more individuals.
 How many solar panels do you need to go off-grid and is it worth it?
 What should you consider when deciding whether or not off-grid solar is right for you?

 What is off grid solar?

-Off-grid solar systems, or stand-alone power systems, are connected to the electrical grid and produce enough energy through the usage of solar panels and battery storage without having to tap into the electric grid.
+Off grid solar systems, or stand-alone power systems, are connected to the electrical grid and produce enough energy through the usage of solar panels and battery storage without having to tap into the electric grid.
 Historically, off-grid systems have been out of reach most people because of the high costs of inverters and batteries, but as mentioned before those prices keep dropping.

 Off-grid vs. on-grid: What are the main differences?